sheenathara/terraform-aws-vpc/examples/outpost/README.md

 # VPC with Outpost Subnet

-Configuration in this directory creates a VPC with public, private, and private outpost subnets.
+Configuration in this directory creates a VPC with public, private, and private outpost subnets

 This configuration uses data-source to find an available Outpost by name.
 Change it according to your needs in order to run this example.